Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Introduction

-In all cases, the common challenge is to formulate realistic, data-driven optimization problems that can be efficiently solved with both classical and quantum technologies.
-In our study we would like to provide a navigation enhancement module that navigates vehicles with respect to overall congestion while maintaining a focus on travel time.
-The present framework can be used as an add-on to commercial navigation systems, helping to mitigate traffic jams and, by incorporating attraction points, predict and avoid traffic hot spots.

-In summary, this article introduces a scalable, data-driven formulation of the TFO as a QUBO problem.
-Our findings demonstrate that hybrid quantum annealing achieves near-optimal solution quality compared to state-of-the-art classical solver Gurobi, while providing stable runtimes and feasibility across large-scale city networks and visible congestion reduction.
-Important factor is also map diversity (different city maps produce different outcomes) and density of the congestion (measured via QUBO matrix density); their impact will be examined in detail in Section~\ref{sec:large}.
+The proposed framework can be integrated with existing navigation systems by operating on precomputed route alternatives and traffic data.
+It acts as an additional optimization layer that adjusts route assignments based on vehicle interactions, with the aim of improving system-level traffic distribution.

-Key contributions of this article are: \begin{enumerate} \item A fully data-driven, time-resolved QUBO formulation of realistic TFO that captures spatiotemporal vehicle conflicts and travel-time penalties. \item An analytically derived penalty parameter $\lambda$ that enforces one-hot constraints without manual tuning. \item A scalable simulation-to-optimization workflow with clustering and congestion modeling, enabling benchmarking across classical exact, heuristic, and quantum solvers on up to 25,000 vehicles and diverse city maps. \item Demonstration of hybrid quantum annealing achieving near-optimal solutions (within 1\% of Gurobi) with stable runtimes, evidencing quantum readiness and congestion reduction - improvement of 25\% over shortest-path routing. \item An extensible framework that can operate as a stand-alone tool for modeling diverse traffic scenarios, or be integrated as an add-on to navigation platforms to support congestion-aware routing and hotspot prediction \end{enumerate}
+\textbf{In summary, key contributions of this article are:} \begin{enumerate} \item A fully data-driven, time-resolved QUBO formulation of TFO that captures spatiotemporal vehicle conflicts together with travel-time penalties. \item An analytically derived penalty parameter $\lambda$ that enforces one-hot constraints without the need for manual tuning. \item A scalable simulation-to-optimization workflow combining Leiden clustering and congestion modeling, enabling benchmarking of classical and quantum solvers on instances with up to 25{,}000 vehicles, while accounting for the impact of city map diversity. \item Experimental evidence that the D-Wave's hybrid solver with a quantum subroutine produces near-optimal solutions (within $\sim$1\% of Gurobi) with stable solver runtimes across different city network structures, achieving a significant reduction in the proposed congestion-cost objective compared to the shortest-route baseline.\footnote{Congestion reductions refer to the objective defined in this work, combining congestion scores and duration penalties.} \item An extensible framework that can operate either as a standalone tool for traffic analysis or as an add-on module for navigation platforms supporting congestion-aware routing and hotspot prediction. \end{enumerate}